Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Can OBS replace Loom?

-OBS can record your screen for free, but it lacks Loom's instant sharing links, cloud hosting, and AI transcription.
-If you need collaboration features, OBS alone won't replace Loom.
-However, pairing OBS with a separate editor and hosting platform can work.
+OBS can record your screen for free, but it can't replace Loom's instant sharing links, cloud hosting, AI transcription, or viewer analytics.
+If async team communication is your primary use case, OBS alone won't cover it.
+You'd need to pair OBS with separate hosting, editing, and sharing tools to replicate Loom's workflow.

 Is OBS Studio completely free?